syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 {% endhighlight %}

 {% highlight c# tabtitle="Xamarin" %}
-//"App" is the class of Portable project.
+//"App" is the class of Portable projects.
 Assembly assembly = typeof(App).GetTypeInfo().Assembly;
 //Open the file as Stream.
 using (Stream docStream = typeof(App).GetTypeInfo().Assembly.GetManifestResourceStream("Sample.Assets.Input.docx"))
 {
-    //Load file stream into Word document.
-    using (WordDocument document = new WordDocument(docStream, FormatType.Docx))
+    //Load the file stream into the Word document. using (WordDocument document = new WordDocument(docStream, FormatType.Docx)) {
-    {
-        //Remove the existing background in Word document. document.Background.Type = BackgroundType.NoBackground;
+        //Remove the existing background in the Word document. document.Background.Type = BackgroundType.NoBackground;
         //Save the Word document to MemoryStream.
         MemoryStream outputStream = new MemoryStream();
         document.Save(outputStream, FormatType.Docx);
         //Save the stream as a file in the device and invoke it for viewing.
         Xamarin.Forms.DependencyService.Get<ISave>().SaveAndView("Sample.docx", "application/msword", outputStream);
-        //Please download the helper files from the below link to save the stream as file and open the file for viewing in Xamarin platform
+        //Please download the helper files from the link below to save the stream as a file and open the file for viewing on the Xamarin platform
         //https://help.syncfusion.com/file-formats/docio/create-word-document-in-xamarin#helper-files-for-xamarin
     }
 }